beefchimi/wakurtual/README.md

-# Wakurtual
+# Vurtis

-This project is an experiment to push `@tanstack/react-virtual` to infinity and beyond.
+This is the demo app for the `vurtis` package.